convince-project/AS2FM/docs/source/tutorials.rst

     cd AS2FM/test/jani_generator/_test_data/tutorial_fetch_and_carry
     as2fm_scxml_to_jani main.xml

-This produces the same model in JANI in the file `main.jani`.
+This produces the same model in the JANI format in the file `main.jani`.
+You can find the expected sample output in `sample_solutions_and_outputs/reference_main.jani`

 Model Checking with SMC Storm
 ```````````````````````````````
-We can now check with SMC Storm what the probability is that the snack will eventually be placed at the table This can be expressed as P_min(F topic_snacks0_loc_msg.ros_fields__data = 1 ∧ topic_snacks0_loc_msg.valid), where F is the finally operator of linear temporal logic (LTL) and the first operand of the logical and expresses that the snack is located at the table (id 1).
-The second operand is needed to make sure TODO.
+We can now check with SMC Storm what the probability is that the snack will eventually be placed at the table.
+This can be expressed as P_min(F topic_snacks0_loc_msg.ros_fields__data = 1 ∧ topic_snacks0_loc_msg.valid), where F is the finally operator of linear temporal logic (LTL) and the first operand of the formula expresses that the snack is located at the table (id 1).
+The second operand is needed to make sure the system is still in a valid state.
 The property is formulated in `properties.jani`.

 This property can be checked by calling SMC Storm on the JANI file generated before with AS2FM.
 For more details on SMC Storm you can have a look the `SMC Storm repository <https://github.com/convince-project/smc_storm>`_.